HelloZeroNet/Documentation/docs/site_development/content_json.md

 ### cloneable

-Allow to clone the site if True.
+Allow to clone the site if **true**.

 To make your site properly cloneable you have to add data files for clean start (eg. without any blog posts).
-To do this you have to add **-default** prefix to your data files and directories.
+To do this you have to add **-default** postfix to your data files and directories.
-On the cloning process every file and directory is skipped if it has **-default** prefixed alternative and then the **-default** prefix will be removed from the affected files and directories.
+On the cloning process every file and directory is skipped if it has **-default** postfixed alternative and then the **-default** postfix will be removed from the affected files and directories.